ueberdosis/tiptap/docs/src/docPages/api/schema.md

 ```

 #### Isolating
-> When enabled (default is false), the sides of nodes of this type count as boundaries that regular editing operations, like backspacing or lifting, won't cross.
-An example of a node that should probably have this enabled is a table cell.
+For nodes that should fence the cursor for regular editing operations like backspacing, for example a TableCell, set `isolating: true`.

 ```js
 createNode({